Deploy on Kubernetes with Helm

 This is the quickstart guide to install a 3 nodes Timeplus Enterprise cluster with default configurations on minikube using Helm package manager.

 Although this guidance is focus on minikube, you should be able to install it on other k8s such as Amazon EKS or your own k8s cluster as well.
 You may need to update configurations accordingly to fit your k8s environment.
-Please refer to Configuration Guide for available values of the chart.
+Please refer to Configuration Guide for available values

 Get minikube ready